 - Must have access to reliable transportation

-- Program development and/or delivery related to area of expertise, as listed above or similar
+- Program development, delivery, and/or evaluation related to area of expertise, as listed above or similar

 - Recruiting, supervising, and working with staff and volunteers